Assistant Operations Manager Salary

 Popular Skills for Assistant Operations Manager

-Assistant Operations Managers seem to require a rather large skill set.
-Most notably, facility with Budget Management, Human Resources, and Project Management are correlated to pay that is significantly above average, leading to increases of 24 percent, 10 percent, and 5 percent, respectively.
+Survey participants wield an impressively varied skill set on the job.
+Most notably, facility with Budget Management and Human Resources are correlated to pay that is significantly above average, leading to increases of 22 percent and 8 percent, respectively.
 Those listing People Management as a skill should be prepared for drastically lower pay.
 Accounting and Payroll Administration also typically command lower compensation.
-Most people familiar with Customer Service also know Inventory Management.
+It is often found that people who know Customer Service are also skilled in Inventory Management.

 Pay by Experience Level for Assistant Operations Manager